5 Tips for Improving Your Cold Calling Skills

 Calling someone you don't know can cause anxiety.
 You know when someone you talk to is nervous --they trip over their words and usually end up taking much too long to make a point.
 When you make cold calls, avoid experiencing those same problems by preparing sales scripts.

 Practice your call before you dial the first number.
 You might also want to record yourself so you can replay your introduction to ensure you're confident without being overwhelming.
-Develop an effective tone of voice that will allow you open a dialogue, and make sure to use people's names effectively.
+Develop an effective tone of voice that will allow you to open a dialogue, and make sure to use people's names effectively.

 3. Create an Environment Friendly to Making Cold Calls